dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/fincommerce.com/README.md

 # FinCommerce Admin

 The FinCommerce Admin is where the next iteration of the administrative experience for FinCommerce is being developed.
-The project is being built on top of the modern JavaScript packages that are being released from the [core WordPress editor project](https://github.com/wordpress/gutenberg).
-By building with these `@wordpress/components` - FinCommerce Admin seeks to create a cohesive experience with the latest WordPress core design system, and to deliver a fast and modern set of tools to manage one's FinCommerce Store with.
+The project is being built on top of the modern JavaScript packages that are being released from the [core finpress editor project](https://github.com/finpress/gutenberg).
+By building with these `@finpress/components` - FinCommerce Admin seeks to create a cohesive experience with the latest finpress core design system, and to deliver a fast and modern set of tools to manage one's FinCommerce Store with.

 Currently, development efforts have been focused on two primary areas: